CartWebApp/bio-shield-website-ready-player-two/README.md

 ```

 > Like context, `load` functions cascade, so accessing `/shop/shoes` will call `load` functions from `src/routes/+load.js`, `src/routes/shop/+load.js`, and `src/routes/shop/[item]/+load.js` in that order.

+### SSR

+While we don't offer many SSR methods, we have a small collection of primitives, available in the `insert` namespace found in the `#server` module.
+These allow you to (for example) set the title of the page in a `load` function.